 My favorite ice cream flavor has always been peanut butter.
 There’s just something about it.
-However, I don’t always have the time to pull out the ice cream maker and whip up a batch of home made peanut butter ice cream.
+However, I don’t always have the time to whip up a batch of homemade ice cream.

-This peanut butter ice cream topping is a quick and easy way to get the flavor into regular store bought low carb ice cream.
+That’s why I love this peanut butter ice cream topping.
+It’s a quick and easy way to get the flavor into store bought low carb ice cream.
 I don’t even bother heating up the leftovers.

-I just mix a little bit of this luscious sauce into sugar free vanilla ice cream to satisfy my craving.
-Sometimes, it’s just what I need for an after work snack.
+I just mix a little bit of this luscious keto peanut sauce into sugar free vanilla ice cream to satisfy my craving.
+In the summer, it’s just what I need for an after work snack.

-Carbsmart is one of the low carb ice creams that I buy.
-The other one is a non-dairy frozen dessert made by So Delicious.
-It’s made from coconut milk and is a little harder to find.
+Realgood is one of the low carb ice creams that I buy.
+The other brand I like is a non-dairy frozen dessert made by So Delicious.
+It’s made from coconut milk and has no sugar added.

 You’ll love this peanut butter ice cream topping served warm over either sugar free vanilla or chocolate ice cream.
 I like to swirl it in so that the yummy peanut butter flavor is in every bite.